Li-yachuan/eval-edge-pytorch/README.md

 ```

 ### 2. Download GT
 Download the project and unzip the GT in the folder `.\GT`.
-They are available at [here](https://drive.google.com/drive/folders/1j1TU28PinKipOh0egf8tbzI7EetAbzKh?usp=sharing)
+They are available [here](https://drive.google.com/drive/folders/1j1TU28PinKipOh0egf8tbzI7EetAbzKh?usp=sharing)